 Note to self: don’t even try to set about tackling an iconic dessert recipe like One Bowl Brownies without digging in for the long haul of recipe testing.
 The brownie recipe itself couldn’t be simpler.
 After all, you only need one bowl to make it!
 But perfecting the rich, dense, and fudgy texture with that perfect shiny top, THAT was another story.

 I have been testing this fudgy brownie recipe for six weeks.
 It may or may not have turned my hair gray overnight.
 That is a secret between me and my hair stylist.
 And I have to say that I was going to tell you all about it, and how I tested it and even chatted with my fellow food science lover Chef Becca to try to figure out how to make these one bowl brownies uber dense and fudgy, but after testing this so many times, I barely want to look at it anymore.
 Much less spout off for 500 words about it.
 They’re great, don’t get me wrong.
-It’s not them, its me.
+It’s not them, it’s me.
 So I’m going to keep this post short for my own sanity.